finalv2/cwp-decap-test/strategies/involve-kin-before-removing-children-or-youth.md

 **Keep asking about kin at every interaction.** The stress and potential shame of being involved with the child welfare system may discourage people from sharing at first.

 **Let kin complete approval steps ahead of time.** Allow kin to complete steps like background checks before it becomes necessary to remove the child or youth.
 That way, they’re already approved if they’re needed.
+These proactive background checks for kin caregivers should be good for 1 year, though you should confirm if placement is needed that there are no new state, local, or tribal history or sex offender registry results since the original check.

 ## This strategy in action